Our Top 10 Cheap Restaurants in Grand Rapids

 3. Real Food Cafe: Number three on the list of the best cheap restaurants in Grand Rapids is relatively new to the area, but people can’t stop talking about it, and I can see why.
 While only open for breakfast and lunch, The Real Food Cafe has two locations, one on Eastern Ave. and one on Northland Drive.
 They have an extensive menu, from omelets to sandwiches to quesadillas.
 They also have a great kids’ menu and amazing desserts.
 Be sure to bring cash, as they don’t accept credit, but it’s worth the trip to the ATM.
 They don’t have a website, but you can check out their full menu and review on their Facebook page.

 4. Skywalk Deli: The Skywalk Deli is probably one of my favorite places to eat in all of Grand Rapids, and it’s inexpensive, for those reasons and more, I had to put it on the list of the best cheap restaurants in Grand Rapids.
 Their menu (breakfast and lunch) is extensive, featuring nearly thirty sandwiches to fit anyone’s taste and a variety of soups, as well.
 You won’t find anything on the menu that’s more than $8, and they even have a “create your own sandwich” option.
-Located at 99 Monroe Ave. (in the Skywalk, of course), it’s quick and convenient, especially for those living or working in downtown Grand Rapids.
+Located at 940 Monroe Ave.
+(The Boardwalk Building), it’s quick and convenient, especially for those living or working in downtown Grand Rapids.
 If you go around lunch time, there sometimes is a wait, but that just testifies to the fact that it’s a great place to eat.
-(Also, if you’re interested in checking them out, they’re our Sieze The Deal deal for today.)

 5. Wolfgang’s Restaurant: Another great breakfast/lunch hot spot that absolutely can not be left off of the list of the best cheap restaurants in Grand Rapids is Wolfgang’s Restaurant in East Town.
 As with the other restaurants listed, everything on Wolfgang’s menu is under $10.
 The portions are huge and the menu is extensive.
 I’ve made it a personal mission to try at least a bite of everything on it and I’ve barely made a dent in it so far.
 While there are a lot of good “traditional breakfast joints” in Grand Rapids, it’s tough to find a breakfast joint that has as many creative takes on those traditional favorites as Wolfgang’s does; and they do them quite well.